 - Pour mixture into your Ramekins

 2. How to bake

 What is water bath?

-A water bath is simply a tray of hot water placed in the oven and it is often used to bake cheesecakes or custard like desserts like Crème brûlée.
+A water bath is simply a large baking dish/tray of hot water placed in the oven and it is often used to bake cheesecakes or custard-like desserts like this Creme brulee recipe.
 A regular oven typically would produce rubbery texture crème brûlée with cracked surfaces.
-Using water bath has two important benefits:

 2. The water bath also provides a more even baking